-Benefit Description You pay Ambulance Ground professional ambulance service when the following apply: Transportation begins at the place where an injury or illness occurred or first required emergency care Transportation ends at the nearest facility equipped to furnish emergency treatment Transportation is for the purpose of emergency treatment See Section 5(c) for non-emergency service.
-Plan Provider Nothing Non-Plan Provider Any difference between our eligible charge and the actual charge Air ambulance is limited to intra-island or inter-island transportation within the state of Hawaii.
+Benefit Description You pay Ambulance (cont.)
+High Option Standard Option Air ambulance for intra-island or inter-island transportation within the state of Hawaii.
 Transportation begins at the place where an injury or illness occurred or first required emergency care.
 Transportation ends at the nearest facility equipped to furnish emergency treatment Transportation is for the purpose of emergency treatment Note: Non-Plan provider air ambulance services will be covered the same as Plan provider air ambulance services when our Plan provider is not available to respond to the emergency.
 To get this benefit, you must first contact the Plan provider.
 Once we are able to secure the confirmation in writing that they were unable to provide services, you will only be responsible for the copayment amount you would have paid had you received the service from a Plan provider.
-Plan Provider 20% of eligible charges Non-Plan Provider 20% of eligible charges and any difference between our eligible charge and the actual charge
+Plan Provider 20% of eligible charges Non-Plan Provider 20% of eligible charges and any difference between our eligible charge and the actual charge Plan Provider 30% of eligible charges (deductible applies) Non-Plan Provider 30% of eligible charges and any difference between our eligible charge and the actual charge (deductible applies) Air Ambulance to the Continental United States Covered in certain situations when treatment for critical care is not available in Hawaii and air ambulance transportation to the continental US with life supporting equipment and/or a medical support team is needed.
+Note: Air ambulance services to the continental US requires prior approval.
+See Section 3: You need prior Plan approval for certain services.
+Plan Provider 20% of eligible charges Non-Plan Provider 20% of eligible charges Plan Provider 30% of eligible charges (deductible applies) Non-Plan Provider 30% of eligible charges (deductible applies) Not covered: Transportation from the continental US to Hawaii.
+Transportation within the continental US.
+Transportation for patients whose condition allows for transportation via commercial airline.
+Transportation on a commercial airline.
+All charges All charges